wkurzius/textbook-notes/pd/grade-sync.md

 > ⚠️ Expect this to be a lot of work up front
 >
-> ⚠️ Other issues will likely appear as the year progresses {: .gradebook-sync-warnings}
+> ⚠️ Other issues will likely appear as the year progresses {: .grade-sync-warnings}

 If you are not prepared to deal with all of that, _**do not use this**_.

 ## The Merge Issue

-Gradebook Sync will work regardless of whether your grade books are merged or not, but there are issues you need to be aware of.
+Grade Sync will work regardless of whether your grade books are merged or not, but there are issues you need to be aware of.

 1. **A Genesis grade book with two merged grade books will have two copies of every assignment**.
 Three merges mean three copies, and so on.
 Grade calculation-wise, this is fine.
 One copy is for students in one section, and the other for the other section.